Ten Years Later

 - Failures were always my fault, due to my glaring defects.

-- Trying to fit in made my mind spin and heart ache.
+- Trying to fit in made my brain hurt and heart ache.

 - I felt powerless against bullies.

-In college, I mostly remember intense anxiety about keeping up with classwork.
+College was a huge change.
+I enjoyed my independence and the intellectual atmosphere, but I developed intense anxiety about keeping up with classwork.
 I had learned zero study skills in high school, and I spent most of my free time at the radio station during my freshman and sophomore years.
-Writing paralyzed me, and I got through German class by the grace of a very forgiving (if disappointed) professor.
-My junior year, I finally learned how to study, having failed a course taught by a professor I really liked.
-I think I buckled down as much to please him as to get better grades—I aced every course of his that I took from then on.
-Fear of writing almost prevented me from graduating, and I never mastered homework skills in other classes, although I improved.
-I’ve only learned in my 60s how to write without fear and that I could actually learn another language.
-Oddly enough, I worked obsessively on learning lines for plays—a skill that could have taken me far in other classes.
-I still procrastinated and worried, but I got the job done.
+Writing papers paralyzed me, and I simply didn’t write them.
+That did a number on my grades.
+My junior year, I was on academic probation and stopped hanging out at the radio station, which helped me finally develop some consistent study habits.
+I had failed a course taught by my favorite professor, and I think I buckled down as much to please him as to get better grades—I aced every course of his that I took from then on.
+Oddly enough, I was able to use my obsessive concentration to memorize lines for plays, in spite of anxiety and procrastination.
+That skill could have taken me far in other classes had I learned to apply it.
+Writing never got easier until my sixties, when I ditched my expectations and started simply to write what came to me.
+It wasn’t bad, and I could edit.

 Recovery 2.0

-Mental illness had destroyed the shaky equilibrium I’d patched together with meds and avoidant behavior, and now I was able to confront and solve problems instead of painfully limping through impossible conditions.
+Mental illness had destroyed the shaky equilibrium I’d patched together with meds and avoidant behavior, but I’d done the work and built my life back to where I was functional and stable.
+Now I needed to continue to build a life that wouldn’t drag me back down into exhaustion and depression.
+Using the skills and confidence I’d learned in recovery, I was able to confront and solve problems instead of painfully limping through impossible conditions.
 Conflict was still scary but far better than going back to where I’d been.
-I had finally learned in my bones that my deep and abiding shame was a damned lie–I deserved to be loved and treated with respect, and taking care of myself was living well, not self indulgence.
+I had finally learned deep down that my deep and abiding shame was a lie.
+I wasn’t worthless.
+I wasn’t incompetent.
+I wasn’t defective.

 So, what changed?